Edit Page

 uri: /roles

-# a global blacklist for mongodb operators in filter query parameter
+# A global blacklist for mongodb operators in filter query parameter

 filterOperatorsBlacklist: